Biceps Tendinitis Physical Therapy

 Dr. Ajay Shakya, MPT, Certified Manual Therapist

-Dr. Shakya is an experienced physiotherapist with over 10 years of expertise in neurological and orthopedic rehabilitation.
-He specializes in personalized treatment programs that promote long-term recovery and functional wellness.
+Dr. Ajay Shakya is an experienced physiotherapist with over 10 years of expertise in orthopedic and neurological rehabilitation.
+He specializes in personalized, evidence-based treatment programs designed to restore function and promote long-term wellness.

-This article is intended for informational purposes only and does not replace professional medical advice.
+This content is for informational purposes only and does not replace professional medical advice.
+Always consult a qualified healthcare provider for diagnosis and treatment.

 Post a Comment